Trail running

 Literature

-The tourist office in Verbier will provide information regarding trail running in the region.
+The tourism office in Verbier provides you with information about trail running in the destination.

 Maps